imanghafoori1/eloquent-relativity/README.md

     return $this->hasMany(Comment::class);
 }
 ```
-snd this is a no no, because it makes an arrow from inside to outside.
+and this is a no no, because it makes an arrow from inside to outside.

 So what to do ?!